Microsoft-USEduAzure/workshops/powerbi-report-in-an-hour/pbi-desktop-2.md

 ![image](media/image058.png?raw=true)
 1. Rename the measure, **Fatality Rate**.
 Use **Measure Tools** to format the **Fatality Rate** as a percentage with 1 decimal place:
 ![image](media/image059.png?raw=true)
-1. The state matrix is now complete with all metrics properly formated:
+1. Add **Fatality Rate** to the state matrix.
+The state matrix is now complete with all metrics properly formatted:
 ![image](media/image060.png?raw=true)
 1. Drag and drop **State** onto a blank area of the report canvas to the right of the state matrix:
 ![image](media/image061.png?raw=true)